Article

 Is there a truly free Reddit API?

-FetchLayer and ScrapeCreators both have free tiers that work for testing and small projects — no approval process, no OAuth setup.
-Reddit’s own JSON endpoints are technically free but unauthenticated (capped at 10 req/min), non-commercial, and unreliable for production.
+FetchLayer and ScrapeCreators both have free tiers that work for testing and small projects — no approval process and no Reddit OAuth setup.
+Reddit’s own unauthenticated JSON endpoints are no longer a practical free option: since May 30, 2026, they have been broadly blocked and usually return 403 Forbidden.

 What about Pushshift?